 Our department enjoys access to a wealth of resources: NC State’s award-winning Centennial Campus, neighboring universities, the national hub that is Research Triangle Park, and state and federal entities that include the Center for Marine Science and Technology, the NC State Climate Office, the NC Museum of Natural Sciences, and the Southeast Regional Climate Center.

 Raleigh has been named a top destination for graduate students, young professionals and their families, and the area is home to countless career possibilities.

 There are many opportunities for our undergraduate students to gain valuable research experience.
 Some work with our faculty in research labs.
 Others join field campaigns.
 And many students actively participate in research experiences for undergraduates (REUs) programs at national labs and other universities.

 All students get personalized advice in academic matters; from planning coursework to applying for jobs and graduate school.
-Maggie Puryear, our assistant director of undergraduate programs, advises incoming freshmen and transfer students.
+Maggie Puryear, our associate director of undergraduate programs, advises incoming freshmen and transfer students.
 After freshman year, all students are assigned individual faculty members for advisement.

 Helpful Links and Information

 To learn more about our undergraduate programs, contact: